PavsterUK/cnc-contact-time/README.md

 **Authors**

-\* All code is written by myself (PavsterUK) https://gist.github.com/PavsterUK
+\* All code is written by Pavel Naumovich https://gist.github.com/PavsterUK

-Big thanks to my shop floor manager Tony Dougray for techinical contribution of CNC domain knowledge.
+Big thanks to my shop floor manager Tony Dougray for some technical knowledge contribution.